neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Minknow_UI_Minion_w_FC.png)

 Your setup should be now ready for sequencing.
-Please verify this by a short test sequencing rung with an old flow cell.
+Please verify this by starting a short test sequencing run with an old flow cell in the Minknow UI.

-##Reference data:
+## Reference data:
 NanoDip will not work without reference data.
 Chromium should be your default browser.